Goalpara region: History

-Peoples
+People

-A majority of the people belong to the Rajbongshi speaking Koch-Rajbongshi community, who are converts from Mech, Rabha and Kachari communities in earlier times.
+A majority of the people belong to Koch Rajbanshi speaking Rangpuri language who are converts from Mech, Rabha communities in earlier times.
 Goalpariya dialect spoken here is a part of Rajbongshi which is a constituent of the Assamese language.
 Assamese Brahmins and Kayastha communities are small, and even the Kalitas, who have a dominating presence in the adjoining Kamrup region, are not as significant.

 The Bodos form a strong presence in the region.
-Traditionally, they are called Kacharis in the south and in the rest of Assam, but called Mech in the north bank of the Brahmaputra river and the whole of North Bengal.
+Traditionally, they are called Kacharis in the south and in the rest of Assam, but called Mech in the north bank of the Brahmaputra River and the whole of North Bengal.
 Their strongest presence is in the present Kokrajhar district in the north bank.
 The Rabhas, who along with the Bodos, are a semi-Hinduized group concentrated in the south bank.
 The Garos and the Hajongs too are not insignificant in the south.
-The indigenous Keot(Kaibarta) people are present near the wetlands and riverine areas both in the North and South Bank.
+The indigenous Keot (Kaibarta) people are present near the wetlands and riverine areas both in the North and South Bank.

 The Muslim population, which is not insignificant, a distinction is made between the local indigenous (deshi) communities that are descendants of ethnic groups convert, and non-local immigrant (bhatiya) who have immigrated in recent times from downstream East Bengal (Bangladesh).